Netronome/nfp-drv-kmods/README.md

 1. The 'ECC Monitor' example is for the NFP3200 hardware only.
 2. The '/dev/nfp-cpp-N' interface is for diagnostic applications.
-3. The Null net device creates a dummy ethN interface for every port.
 4. The vNIC net device creates a pseudo-NIC for NFP ARM Linux systems.
 5. Reset on init will be performed anyway if firmware file is specified.